Edmond Rostand: Career

 The play L'Aiglon was written for Sarah Bernhardt to perform during the Exposition Universelle in Paris.
 A patriotic subject was required, and Rostand chose a subject from Napoleonic history, suggested probably by Henri Welschinger's Roi de Rome, 1811–32 (1897), which contained much new information about the unhappy life of the Duke of Reichstadt, son of Napoleon I, and Marie Louise, surveilled by agents of Metternich at the Schönbrunn Palace.
 L'Aiglon, a verse drama in six acts, was produced (15 March 1900) by Sarah Bernhardt at her own theatre, she herself performing the trouser role of the Duke of Reichstadt.

 In 1901, Rostand became the youngest writer ever to be elected to the Académie française.
 He relocated to Cambo-les-bains, in the Basque Pyrenees, in 1903 for health reasons.
 Here he built himself a villa, Arnaga (now a Rostand museum) and worked on his next play, one for Constant Coquelin this time, Chantecler.
 Produced in February 1910, it was awaited with an interest, enhanced by considerable delay in the production, which affected the enthusiasm of its reception.
 Nor did the Parisian audience enjoy the caricature of salon life in the third act.
 Since Constant Coquelin had died during rehearsals, Lucien Guitry was in the title role and Mme.
 Simone played the part of the pheasant.
 Chantecler is a cockerel and the characters are birds and animals.
 "Chantecler" is the great play of Rostand's maturity, expressing Rostand's own deepest feelings as a poet and idealist.

 The Romancers one act play is one of Edmond Rostand's most famous plays.
 This play is found to be read for study in the courses of many universities of the world.

 When he died prematurely at fifty years old, Rostand was still writing plays.
 "La Dernière Nuit de Don Juan" was performed posthumously in 1922.
 There were two unfinished and unpublished plays – Yorick and Les Petites Manies.

 Personal life

-Rostand was married to the poet and playwright Rosemonde-Étienette Gérard who, in 1890, published Les Pipeaux: a volume of verse commended by the Academy.
+Rostand was married to the poet and playwright Rosemonde-Étiennette Gérard who, in 1890, published Les Pipeaux: a volume of verse commended by the Academy.
 The couple had two sons, Jean and Maurice.

 During the 1900s, Rostand came to live in the Villa Arnaga in Cambo-les-Bains in the French Basque Country, seeking a cure for his pleurisy.
 The house is now a heritage site and a museum of Rostand's life and Basque architecture and crafts.
 Rostand died in 1918, a victim of the flu pandemic, and is buried in the Cimetière de Marseille.